 The public libraries of the Commonwealth of Pennsylvania are divided among 29 geographic regions called districts.
 The Seneca District, named for the historic home of the Native American Seneca tribes, is located in Northwestern Pennsylvania.

-As a part of the Seneca system, BAPL coordinates with the District Center Library, Warren Public Library, which provides services to all member libraries, including counsel, training, reference and information service, interlibrary loan and delivery service.
-Warren Public Library also acts as a liaison between the District and Commonwealth Libraries and is spearheading an effort for Seneca District libraries to offer e-books, in affordable ways, through OverDrive (a digital media service provider).
-In late 2011, BAPL elected to join this shared-cost e-books' initiative.
+As a part of the Seneca system, BAPL coordinates with the District Center Library, Warren Public Library, which provides services to all member libraries, including counsel, training, reference and information service, Interlibrary loan and delivery service.
+Warren Public Library also acts as a liaison between the District and Commonwealth Libraries and is spearheading an effort for Seneca District libraries to offer E-Books in affordable ways, through OverDrive (a digital media service provider).
+In late 2011, BAPL was elected to join this shared-cost E-Books' initiative.

-Today, BAPL houses a collection of 48,000+ volumes and provides public meeting space, Friday preschool story hours, a summer reading program, public access computers and free Wi-Fi.
+Today, BAPL houses a collection of 45,000+ volumes and provides public meeting space, Monday and Friday preschool story hours, a summer reading program, and public access to 16 computers, as well as free Wi-Fi.
 BAPL also participates in the One Screen McKean county-wide cooperative materials database (a unified catalogue of materials in all five McKean County public libraries).

 Monday & Wednesday 10:00 am - 7:00 pm

 Tuesday, Thursday, Friday 10:00 am - 5:00 pm